 1kubectl apply -f mandatory.yaml

-In my local cluster I am using the NodePort
+In my local cluster I am using the NodePort approach, so the service for

 that can be applied next: